 Masking is useful for very narrow fields of view (the outer limit is set by the resolution of the shortest baseline in the mask).
 Any advantages it enjoys over conventional full-pupil imaging are only manifest at such very high resolutions - typically within several resolution elements of the PSF core.
-In the infrared, this typically means that the scientific niche is for objects where the entire field of interest lies within several hundred milli-arcsec from a bright star.
+In the infrared, this typically means that the scientific niche is for objects where the entire field of interest lies within several hundred milli-arcsecs from a bright star.
 (Although there may be ways to mosaic larger fields together, these have never been successfully demonstrated).

 Key strengths of a dilute and (ideally) non-redundant pupil are in the mitigation of atmospheric phase noise (seeing) and the use of robust, self-calibrating observables such as the Closure Phase.
-For brevity, we refer the reader to the references section for discussion of the philosophical underpinnings which motivate masking interferometry.
+For brevity, we refer the reader to the references (section 5.6.10) for discussion of the philosophical underpinnings that motivate masking interferometry.

 Masking is furthermore (by its nature) limited to brighter classes of targets.
 This is because it is only effective at combating atmospheric phase noise - seeing - and it is counterproductive in photon-starved regimes where detector readout noise dominates.
-Earlier experiments with seeing-limited telescopes (before the advent of AO) in the near-IR had a magnitude limit of about 5th mag in K-band (cfr.
-Bedding et al., 1993, The Messenger, 74, 2).
-With CONICA's AO system, we estimate that the useful magnitude limit for some types of observations could be as faint as 10-12th mag, depending on the level of correction obtained.
+Earlier experiments with seeing-limited telescopes (before the advent of AO) in the near-IR had a magnitude limit of about 5th mag in K-band.
+With NaCo we estimate that the useful magnitude limit for some types of observations could be as faint as 10-12th mag, depending on the level of correction obtained.
 Here, we limit our discussion to two basic types of observation: (1) imaging and (2) faint-companion detection.
-For both of these modes, masking interferometry has demonstrated levels of performance which match or exceed those obtainable by any other means.
-Further discussion of these strengths can be found in the sections below detailing the on-sky performance obtained with SAM at CONICA.
+For both of these modes, masking interferometry has demonstrated levels of performance that match or exceed those obtainable by any other means.
+Further discussion of these strengths can be found in the sections below detailing the on-sky performance obtained with SAM at NaCo.